Advice > Product management

 Below, we've listed the top ten product sense questions that Meta tends to ask, according to data from Glassdoor.

-You may notice that these questions are a mix of product design, product improvement and product strategy questions.
+You may notice that these questions are a mix of product design, product improvement, and product strategy questions.
 We recommend studying the articles we've written on each topic to learn how to answer these questions in a structured and impactful way.

-3.2 Execution interview questions
+3.2 Execution/analytical thinking interview questions

 Once an RPM has decided what problem to solve and what features to build, it's time to execute!
 Meta prides itself on being a data-driven organization so it's essential that you show you’re data-driven too.